radexgith/pipewire_high_quality_DSD/README.md

 # pipewire_high_quality
-#7.1
-in DSD quality in 5644800 # For DSD128 for Pipewire, pipewire-pulse fantastic sound also in CD quality
+Audio config for home/NAME/.config in DSD quality in 11.2 MHz or 256fs for Pipewire, pipewire-pulse. wireplumber fantastic sound also in CD quality